 What programmes are offered at Royal Military College Saint-Jean?

-At Royal Military College Saint-Jean, officer cadets can study Science or Social Science.
-Students in the Science programme can pursue studies in any Science or Engineering programme at the Royal Military College of Canada.
-Those studying Social Science can pursue their studies in any Arts programme at the Royal Military College of Canada or complete their university studies at RMC Saint-Jean in the program in International Studies.
+At Royal Military College Saint-Jean, officer cadets/naval cadets can study Science or Social Science.
+Officer cadets/naval cadets in the Science programme can pursue studies in any Science or Engineering programme at the Royal Military College of Canada.
+Those studying Social Science must pursue their studies in any Arts programme at the Royal Military College of Canada or complete their university studies at RMC Saint-Jean in the program in International Studies.
 It should be noted that some Arts programmes have specific prerequisites.
-Officer Cadets must ensure they have successfully completed those credit courses at the Royal Military College Saint-Jean so they do not have to take additional courses when they arrive at Royal Military College of Canada.